sans-community/ai-guidelines/SANS_Critical_AI_Security_Guidelines_v1.1.md

 Models also may be created by bad actors with architectural backdoors in them.
 The idea of a backdoor like this would be to invoke a specific behavior in response to a specific input.
 Once a backdoor is created inside of a model, it can be difficult, if not impossible, to remove it via fine turning.
 This becomes an issue if a user inadvertently triggers the backdoor or, if exposed outside the organization, a bad actor looks for their backdoor [across a swath of models](www.anthropic.com/research/sleeper-agents-training-deceptive-llms-that-persist-through-safety-training).

+All external AI models or datasets must go through a secure import pipeline that scans for malware or malicious code, tests the model in a sandbox, and validates performance on known benign and adversarial samples before deployment.

 This becomes even more important to think about as we move toward leveraging AI for the creation of agent-based solutions, especially in the LLM world.
 Imagine a public LLM that is leveraged to generate code that is used to issue web or other search requests by an agent.
 Questions include:

 - How much effort would be required to properly sandbox this generated code?